MikeJohnPage/personal-website/content/about.md

 - [Multidimensional perfectionism and cortisol response in non-clinical populations: A systematic review and evaluation.
 Journal of Personality and Individual Differences Volume 124.
 April 2018.](https://doi.org/10.1016/j.paid.2017.11.037)

 ## Awards
+- Postgraduate: *£2500 Nestlé research grant.*
+- Conference: *Poster presentation prize in recognition of excellence in the presentation of doctoral research at the 2016 BSPID conference*
 - Undergraduate: *Dissertation prize.
 Highest course grade.*
-- Postgraduate: *£2500 Nestlé research grant.*
-- Conference: *Poster presentation prize in recognition of excellence in the presentation of doctoral research at the 2016 BSPID conference*

 ## Academic Posts
-- Module Director: Sport and Exercise Biomechanics. *York St John University*.
+- Lecturer & Module Director: Sport and Exercise Biomechanics. *York St John University*.
 - Technical Demonstrator: Biomechanics laboratory. *York St John University*.
 - Research Assistant (Biomechanics).

+## Charity
+- 2014: Cycled 4800 Km unsupported from Manchester to Corfu to raise money for Leukemia and Lymphoma Research.
+- 2011: Cycled 2085 Km unsupported from London to Rome in 14 days, raising over £4000 for MS Trust.